-The larger 800 acres of the Westside Neighborhood is similar to the Eastside Neighborhood in featuring primarily single-family homes and a collection of small-to-mid size multifamily projects as you approach Downtown and the CSU campus.
+The 800-acre Westside Neighborhood also features primarily single-family homes and a collection of small to mid-sized multifamily projects close to Downtown and the CSU campus.
 Key amenities and destinations include City Park, Lee Martinez Park, the Mountain Avenue parkway and trolley, and the neighborhood-serving Beavers Market.

-The trolley is the last-running segment of the larger Fort Collins streetcar system, which also traveled through the Eastside Neighborhood.
-Providing transportation from Howes Street near Downtown to City Park, the trolley runs along the median of Mountain Avenue and past many examples of locallydesignated homes, Beaver's Market, and one of the best examples of the Old Town Neighborhoods' urban tree canopy.
+The restored trolley segment is a the last-running segment of the larger Fort Collins streetcar system, which also traveled through the Eastside Neighborhood.
+Providing transportation from Howes Street near Downtown to City Park, the trolley runs along the median of Mountain Avenue and past many examples of locally-designated homes, Beaver's Market, and one of the best examples of the Old Town Neighborhoods' urban tree canopy.